CactiLab/pwncollege/README.md

 > This can be accomplished by replacing the bind mount with a docker volume for `data/docker`, which will use a native Linux mount.
 > You can apply this solution using the following Docker command (notice the additional `-v`):
 > ```
-> docker run --privileged -d -v /opt/academy:/opt/pwn.college -v dojo-data-docker:/opt/pwn.college/data/docker -p 22:22 -p 80:80 -p 443:443 pwncollege/dojo
+> docker run --privileged -d -v /opt/academy:/opt/pwn.college -v dojo-data-docker:/opt/pwn.college/data/docker -p 22:22 -p 80:80 -p 443:443 --name pwniot.academy pwniot.academy
 > ```

 This will run the initial setup, including building the challenge docker image.